Geary Brewing Company

-Geary Brewing Company is a Craft Brewery currently located in Portland, Maine, USA.
+Geary Brewing Company (commonly known as Geary's) is a craft brewery in Portland, Maine, United States.
 It was incorporated in October 1983 by David and Karen Geary.
 As of March 2017, Geary Brewing Company is now owned and operated by Robin and Alan Lapoint of Freeport, Maine.

 At the time of its inception in 1983, there were only 13 so-called microbreweries in the United States, almost all of them in California and the Pacific Northwest.
-Geary's, as it is more commonly known, was one of the first new microbreweries during America’s late 20th-century brewing renaissance.
+Geary's, as it is more commonly known, was one of the first new microbreweries during America's late 20th-century brewing renaissance.

-In the winter of 1984, David traveled to England and Scotland for training and research of brewing.
+In the winter of 1984, David traveled to England and Scotland for training and research in brewing.
 With the help of Peter Maxwell Stuart, a Scottish nobleman and brewer who arranged introductions and itineraries, he worked in half-dozen small commercial breweries from the highlands of Scotland to the south coast of England.
 There were fewer resources for craft brewing at the time, so upon returning to the States, David and Karen began the long and difficult process of creating a business plan finding appropriate real estate, specifying equipment and raw materials, and raising the capital necessary to begin brewing.
-Once enough money was collect and two years had passed, the size and design of the brewery began to take shape.
+Once enough money was collected and two years had passed, the size and design of the brewery began to take shape.